 Gallery Elder

 A boutique and gallery that has the vibe of a considered cabinet of curiosities, Gallery Elder in Ottawa, Ontario, is the kind of place you wander through long after you’ve decided what you’re taking home.
-Located at 121 Richmond Road, the shop functions as a furniture showroom, object archive, and small museum: early benches and Georgian chairs sit beside contemporary ceramics and carved antiquities, each piece chosen for its tactility and the story it carries.
+The shop functions as a furniture showroom, object archive, and small museum: early benches and Georgian chairs sit beside contemporary ceramics and carved antiquities, each piece chosen for its tactility and the story it carries.

-The selections favor the lived and the imperfect—surfaces marked by time, objects that invite touch—so even a simple vase or a seventeenth-century wood fragment feels like an inheritance.
-With weekday appointments and walk-in hours Thursday through Saturday, Gallery Elder operates between commerce and stewardship, teaching a slower, more attentive way of seeing material culture.
-Visit galleryelder.com or stop by the shop to experience how a well-made object can reframe a room and, occasionally, a life. galleryelder.com
+The selections favor the lived and the imperfect, such as surfaces marked by time, or objects that invite touch, so even a simple vase or a seventeenth-century wood fragment feels like an inheritance.
+Gallery Elder operates between commerce and stewardship, teaching a slower, more attentive way of seeing material culture. galleryelder.com

 image: Large 17th Century Urbino Majolica Vessel